-When you start looking for passive sources of income, one option people often consider is renting out property.
-Basically, you let someone rent your extra space, collect rent on a monthly basis, and spend your days sitting pretty.
+When you start looking for passive sources of income, one option people often consider is renting out real estate properties.
+In other words, you let someone rent out and live in your extra space as you collect rent on a monthly basis, and spend your days strategizing how to acquire your next property.

-This “passive” form of income can quickly become laborious and extremely hands-om.
+This “passive” form of income can quickly become laborious and extremely hands-on.

 Fortunately, you don’t have to give up your whole life to become a landlord.
 Instead, you should hire a Falls Church property manager who can handle all those concerns for you.
 Read on to discover the many benefits of hiring a property manager to take care of your Falls Church rental properties.